 What we did

-When you’re building something that’s never been built before, you have to be willing to embrace complexity.
+When you’re designing and building something that’s never been built before, you have to be willing to embrace complexity.
 First Mode excels in this environment.
-With any new endeavor, there are bound to be months of testing and trials before we reach the finished product.
-First Mode stays focused and energized in our pursuit, as every round of testing reveals new opportunities for fine-tuning and optimizing for an impeccable design result.
+With any new endeavor, there were bound to be months of testing and trials before we reached the finished product.
+First Mode stayed focused and energized in our pursuit, as every round of testing revealed new opportunities for fine-tuning and optimizing for an impeccable design result.

-There are two strategies we implemented to tackle the task before us: robust testing, and relentless project management.
+Two of the strategies we implemented to tackle the task before us were robust experimentation and relentless project management.

 At the very beginning, we spent weeks studying and measuring all the conditions our FCEV would face.
-We started with basic physics calculations—how much room will we have, how much rough voltage is needed?
+We started with basic calculations — how much room will we have, how much rough voltage is needed?
 This initial process quickly ruled out our original exploration of a pure battery solution.
-Batteries can’t be hot swapped, and there’s no time for recharging during the mine’s schedule.
-Instead, we turned our sights to hydrogen, and began exploring a battery and hydrogen combination that would yield optimal performance.
+Batteries this large can’t (yet) be quickly changed, and recharging them takes a long time.
+Instead, we turned to hydrogen fuel cells, and began looking for a combination of batteries and fuel cells that would yield optimal performance.

-The next phase of testing and measuring was more robust.
+The next phase of measurement and testing was more concrete.
 We spent time in the mines, observing and operating the trucks themselves.
-We even outfitted the truck with sensors and performed a 3D scan to measure how it would work at different temperatures, what routes it traversed, and what power was needed.
-All of this data was used to test and rule out a wide array of options and configurations, ultimately yielding a design perfectly suited to the challenges at hand.
+We outfitted the truck with sensors and performed a 3D scan to measure how the truck would work at different temperatures, what routes it traversed, and how much power would be needed.
+The resulting data was used to test out a wide variety of options and configurations, ultimately yielding a design perfectly suited to the challenge at hand.

-When up and running, this retrofitted 930E-4 will be the largest fuel cell electric vehicle (FCEV) on Earth.
-Anglo American’s plan is to retrofit 40 trucks starting around 2024, with all fuel generated by a local solar plant, and eventually roll out the system to the other 400 vehicles in the fleet.
-These changes in conjunction with the other aspects of the FutureSmart Mining™ program aim to reduce Anglo American’s greenhouse gas emissions 30% by 2030 and to help them become fully carbon neutral by 2040.
+The retrofitted 930E-4 is now the largest hydrogen fuel cell electric vehicle in the world.
+Anglo American’s plan is to retrofit 40 more trucks at Mogalakwena starting around 2024, with all fuel generated by a local solar plant, and eventually roll out the system to the rest of the approximately 400 haul trucks in their global fleet.
+In conjunction with the other aspects of the FutureSmart Mining™ program, these changes aim to reduce Anglo American’s greenhouse gas emissions 30% by 2030 and to carbon neutrality by 2040.

-The ramifications of a successful FCEV for mining could not only change the mining sector but have widespread uses across the heavy machinery industry.
-After all, mining represents some of the harshest conditions and therefore most difficult applications of the FCEV technologies.
-Comparatively, operations like ocean vessels require much less control for thermal conditions or space constraints.
-There are a myriad of other opportunities for FCEVs to cut global emissions and provide a sustainable alternative to diesel.
-First Mode is honored to be at the forefront of the charge for change.
+Successful deployment of FCEV haul trucks could have widespread ramifications across the heavy machinery industry.
+Mining represents some of the harshest conditions and therefore most difficult applications of FCEV technologies.
+Marine and rail operations, for example, have much looser thermal and space constraints than mining operations.
+There are many other opportunities for FCEVs to provide a sustainable alternative to diesel, and First Mode is honored to be at the forefront of this effort.